volkiria/aws_tf/redshift_spectrum_crossaccount/README.md

     - access for any IAM role generated for Glue crawlers and Redshift Spectrum access
   - encrypt only access (to provide Write only access to the S3 bucket, but not Read access, expected to be used by external publishers)
     - access to principals defined in external_tables_key_encryptonly_access input variable
-    - [TODO] access for any IAM role generated for external publishers
+    - access for any IAM role generated for external publishers

 All variables mentioned above are lists of strings that may have 2 types of principle definitions:
 - short definitions is expected to be only a principle from the same account where Glue and S3 resources are hosted: